mpgirro/vollbremsung/README.md

 **0.0.12**

 + Changed audio codec to AAC only.
-AC3, DTSHD, DTS and MP3 will no longer be carried on any more.
+AC3, DTSHD, DTS and MP3 audio streams will no longer be passed through any more.
 + Changed file extension of the output files to `m4v`.

 **0.0.11**